-Our plans to develop and commercialize, through our License with MD Anderson and Intrexon and our Channel Agreement with Intrexon, nonviral adoptive cellular therapies based on designer cytokines and novel chimeric antigen receptor (CAR) T-cell therapies are new approaches to cancer treatment that present significant challenges in a competitive landscape and the success of our efforts depends in large part on our owned and licensed intellectual property, and our efforts may be affected by litigation and developments in intellectual property law outside of our control.
+Our plans to develop and commercialize non-viral and viral adoptive cellular therapies based on engineered cytokines and novel chimeric antigen receptor (CAR) T cell and NK cell therapies as well as T cell Receptor (TCR) therapies can be considered as new approaches to cancer treatment that present significant challenges in a competitive landscape and the success of our efforts depends in large part on our owned and licensed intellectual property, and our efforts may be affected by litigation and developments in intellectual property law outside of our control.

-We intend to employ technologies licensed from MD Anderson pursuant to the MD Anderson License described above, and from Intrexon, pursuant to our existing Channel Agreement and ECP Amendment with Intrexon, to pursue the development and commercialization of nonviral adoptive cellular therapies based on cytokines and CARs under control of the RTS® technology targeting both hematologic and solid tumor malignancies.
+We intend to employ technologies such as licensed from MD Anderson pursuant to the MD Anderson License described above, and from Intrexon, pursuant to our existing Channel Agreement and ECP Amendment with Intrexon, to pursue the development and commercialization of non-viral and viral adoptive cellular therapies based on cytokines, T cells, NK cells, CARs and TCR's possibly under control of the RTS® and other switch technologies targeting both hematologic and solid tumor malignancies.
 Because this is a new approach to cancer immunotherapy and cancer treatment generally, developing and commercializing product candidates subjects us to a number of challenges, including:

-- obtaining regulatory approval from the FDA and other regulatory authorities that have very limited experience with the commercial development of genetically modified T-cell therapies for cancer; - developing and deploying consistent and reliable processes for engineering a patient's T-cells ex vivo and infusing the engineered T-cells back into the patient; - possibly conditioning patients with chemotherapy in conjunction with delivering each of the potential products, which may increase the risk of adverse side effects of the potential products; - educating medical personnel regarding the potential side effect profile of each of the potential products, such as the potential adverse side effects related to cytokine release; - developing processes for the safe administration of these potential products, including long-term follow-up for all patients who receive the potential products; - sourcing additional clinical and, if approved, commercial supplies for the materials used to manufacture and process the potential products; - developing a manufacturing process and distribution network with a cost of goods that allows for an attractive return on investment; - establishing sales and marketing capabilities after obtaining any regulatory approval to gain market acceptance; - · developing therapies for types of cancers beyond those addressed by the current potential products; and - not infringing the intellectual property rights, in particular, the patent rights, of third parties, including competitors developing alternative CAR T-cell therapies.
+- obtaining regulatory approval from the FDA and other regulatory authorities that have very limited experience with the commercial development of genetically modified T cell and NK cell therapies for cancer; - developing and deploying consistent and reliable processes for engineering a patient's T cells or NK cells ex vivo and infusing the engineered T cells or NK cells back into the patient; - possibly conditioning patients with chemotherapy in conjunction with delivering each of the potential products, which may increase the risk of adverse side effects of the potential products; - educating medical personnel regarding the potential side effect profile of each of the potential products, such as the potential adverse side effects related to cytokine release; - developing processes for the safe administration of these potential products, including long-term follow-up for all patients who receive the potential products; - · sourcing additional clinical and, if approved, commercial supplies for the materials used to manufacture and process the potential products; - developing a manufacturing process and distribution network with a cost of goods that allows for an attractive return on investment; - establishing sales and marketing capabilities after obtaining any regulatory approval to gain market acceptance; - · developing therapies for types of cancers beyond those addressed by the current potential products; and - not infringing the intellectual property rights, in particular, the patent rights, of third parties, including competitors such as developing NK cell therapies.